tidyverse/dplyr/README.md

 ### `do()`

-As well as the specialised operations described above, `dplyr` also provides a generic `do()` function that applies any R function to each group of the data.
+As well as the specialised operations described above, `dplyr` also provides a generic `do()` function that applies any R function to specified groups in the data.

 Let's take the batting database from the built-in Lahman database.
 We'll group it by year, and then fit a model to explore the relationship between the number of at bats and runs: